 The Bottom Line

 The answer to ‘why do I overeat’ has many answers but at the end of the day, unless it is a diagnosed eating disorder, you have the power to put an end to excessive food consumption.
-Chances are if you do simple things like taking note of your portions, stop skipping meals or highly restricting your food intake, or even timing your workouts with meal times, you will eventually stop eating in the excess.
+Chances are if you do simple things like taking note of your portions, stop skipping meals or highly restricting your food intake, or even timing your workouts with meal times, you will eventually stop eating to excess.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!